Nitrokey/nitrokey-documentation/source/components/software/nk-app2/pin.rst

 4. On the left-hand side of the ``SETTINGS`` tab, a tree structure with various options is available.
 5. Select ``Passwords`` or ``FIDO2``
 6. Select ``Pin Change``
 7. To set the PIN, enter the new PIN and repeat it in the provided boxes.
 To change an existing PIN, enter the current PIN in the box provided.
-The minimum PIN length is 4 characters.
+The minimum PIN length is 4 characters and the maximum is 63.
 8. Select the ``SAVE`` button.
 If the ``SAVE`` button is greyed out, the entries are not correct.
 When you hover over the ``SAVE`` button, the reasons are displayed.
 The ``PIN_INVALID`` error message, when changing the PIN, indicates that the current PIN is incorrect.

 .. figure:: ./images/FIDO2-menu.png